freifunk-gluon/gluon/docs/user/site.rst

 *gluon-status-page-mesh-batman-adv-i18n-de*.

-For this reason, we have introduced *feature flags*, which can be specified in the *GLUON_FEATURES* variable.
+For this reason, we have introduced *feature flags*, which can be specified in the using the image-customization framework.
 These flags allow to specify a set of features on a higher level than individual package names.

 Most Gluon packages can simply be specified as feature flags by removing the ``gluon-``
 prefix: The feature flag corresponding to the package *gluon-mesh-batman-adv-15* is